Effects of the kinetic energy in heat for overdamped systems: Conclusion

 \section{Conclusion}

-By considering the kinetic terms, some theoretical works might need to be revisited.
-Mainly, the works on the fluctuations of the heat in the isothermal process \cite{chatterjee_exact_2010,chatterjee_single-molecule_2011,ghosal_distribution_2016,goswami_heat_2019,paraguassu_heat_2021,chvosta_statistics_2020} might need to be adjusted to include the kinetic term.
-Moreover, some results in harmonic thermal machines need to be reviewed to properly calculate the fluctuations of the efficiency of such machines.
-We have shown that the heat distribution with the kinetic term allows more fluctuations for the exchanged heat, a result that can be exploited in the development of thermal machines.
-Moreover, it ensues that by considering the kinetic term, the calculation of the heat distribution becomes more difficult.
-Previous analytical results, obtained without the kinetic term, are not possible now, as example here we have showed the harmonic and logarithm potentials.
+By considering the kinetic energy, some theoretical works might need to be revisited.
+Mainly, the works on the fluctuations of the heat in the isothermal process \cite{chatterjee_exact_2010,chatterjee_single-molecule_2011,ghosal_distribution_2016,goswami_heat_2019,paraguassu_heat_2021,chvosta_statistics_2020} might need to be adjusted to include the kinetic energy.
+That is, those calculations need to be taken using Eq.~\ref{eq11} and \ref{eq24}.
+Furthermore, some results in harmonic thermal machines need to be reviewed to properly calculate the fluctuations of the efficiency of such machines.
+We have shown that the heat distribution with the kinetic energy allows more fluctuations for the exchanged heat, a result that can be exploited in the development of thermal machines.
+Moreover, it ensures that by considering the kinetic energy, the calculation of the heat distribution becomes more difficult.
+Previous analytical results, obtained without the kinetic energy, are not possible now, as an example here we have shown the harmonic and logarithm potentials.